edgelesssys/contrast/docs/docs/getting-started/deployment.md

 contrast generate --reference-values k3s-qemu-snp deployment/
 ```
 :::note[Missing TCB values]
-On bare-metal SEV-SNP, `contrast generate` is unable to fill in the `MinimumTCB` values as they can vary between platforms.
+On bare-metal SEV-SNP, `contrast generate` is unable to fill in the `MinimumTCB` values of the created manifest.json as they can vary between platforms.
 They will have to be filled in manually.
 If you don't know the correct values use `{"BootloaderVersion":255,"TEEVersion":255,"SNPVersion":255,"MicrocodeVersion":255}` and observe the real values in the error messages in the following steps.
 This should only be done in a secure environment.
 Note that the values will differ between CPU models.
 :::